Khaby Lame: Personal life

 Lame is a practicing Muslim.
 He has lived in Italy since he was a year old, and he is fluent in Italian.
 He was solely a Senegalese citizen living in Milan with his manager until August 2022, when he became an Italian citizen in Chivasso, after the Italian Undersecretary of the Ministry of the Interior Carlo Sibilia announced that he would be granted citizenship.
 Lame said he "always felt Italian" and has previously stated that he "did not need a piece of paper" to define himself as such.

 In November 2023, it was publicly announced that Lame had married Wendy Thembelihle Juel.
 By May 2024, his marriage with Juel had ended.

 On 6 June 2025, Lame was detained in Las Vegas, Nevada, by U.S. Immigration and Customs Enforcement (ICE) agents.
 An ICE spokesperson said that Lame entered the U.S. on 30 April 2025 and overstayed his visa, leading to his arrest.
 Lame was given a choice of self-deportation on the day of his detention, which he accepted, leaving the U.S.

 Filmography

 Lame has a voice cameo in the Italian-dubbed version of Black Panther: Wakanda Forever (2022).
 He also makes a brief, non-speaking cameo appearance in the 2024 action comedy film Bad Boys: Ride or Die.
 On 28 June 2024, Lame's unscripted comedy series Khaby Is Coming to America premiered on Tubi.
+Lame also made a non-speaking cameo appearance in the 2026 video game 007 First Light.